remygatins/BlackSeaBass_project/code_notebook/practice_data_analysis.md

 You get another plot of Unique Sequences vs Individuals, choose the data cutoff.

-From here on, the pipeline will run on its own.
+From here on, the pipeline should run on its own.

 ## 16-Sept-2020

-**Attempt #1 - all settings as listed above under "the interactive part"**
+**Attempt #1 - all settings as listed above under "4.2 the interactive part":**

 Running dDocent on all 56 files (28 individuals) for which I have fastq files.
 * cutoff chosen for unique seq vs coverage = 6